 Pros of a Pavé Setting

 The biggest pro of choosing a pavé engagement ring setting is the sparkle!
-The added diamonds on the band allow more light to be reflected off your engagement ring which makes it more dazzling to the eye.
-Adding pavé to a solitaire setting can add an extra touch of glamour, without breaking the bank.
-And adding a pavé style halo to encircle your center stone will make your diamond appear larger.
-If you’re looking to add some more sparkle to your ring (and who isn’t) the pavé style is the way to go.
+The added diamonds on the band allow more light to be reflected off your engagement ring.
+This effect makes your pavé engagement ring look more dazzling to the eye.
+If you’re looking to add some more sparkle to your ring (and who isn’t), pavé engagement rings are the way to go.